 P.S.
 Ya, I know that Baby Fallon has nothing to do with poetry, but isn't she cute?
 And besides, remember my theory?

 I have been a student at many colleges.
 At 18, I thought the University of Montana was the center of the universe.
 This is where I read the words of Emerson and Thoreau and where I first acted on the stage.
-This is where I stayed up all night just talking, and where I could linger at the local coffee shop over chocolate chip cookies pondering just the idea of what life had to offer.
+This is where I stayed up all night just talking, and where I could linger at the local coffee shop over chocolate chip cookies pondering just the

 The University of Texas was a place where I felt like I got to SHINE as a student.
 I was more mature (read, older) and more focused and school came easier to me.
 Much later, I enrolled at Everett Community College for Spanish where I learned that I should have started learning a language a long time ago.